Germany’s Deutsche Bank, Commerzbank to hold talks on merger

-BERLIN (AP) — Germany’s biggest bank, Deutsche Bank, and domestic rival Commerzbank have decided to open talks on a possible merger, the lenders said Sunday in an announcement that followed months of speculation about a combination.
+BERLIN (AP) — Deutsche Bank, Germany’s biggest bank, and domestic rival Commerzbank have decided to open talks on a possible merger, the lenders said Sunday in an announcement that followed months of speculation about such a combination.

 Commerzbank said in a one-sentence statement that the banks “have agreed today to start discussions with an open outcome on a potential merger.”

-Deutsche Bank said its management board had decided to “review strategic options” and added that that there is no certainty of any transaction emerging.
-It added that “in this context we confirm that we are engaging in discussions with Commerzbank.”
+Deutsche Bank said its management board had decided to “review strategic options” and added that that there was no certainty of any transaction emerging.
+It said “in this context, we confirm that we are engaging in discussions with Commerzbank.”

 A merger would combine two banks that had more than 133,000 full-time employees between them at the end of last year and have had troubles in recent years.
 Merger talk has been greeted by a degree of skepticism since both banks are busy overhauling their own businesses, raising the question of how they would integrate a new partner.